UD-CISC374/educational-game-design-document-team-12-jason-and-shabir/egdd.md

 ## Assessment Measures

-students will be given problems to solve during the game and their answers to the problem will determine how far they have gotten along in the lesson. also the enemy health and player health will display their progression.
+A timed assessment will be distributed before and after the game featuring problems similar to those faced during gameplay

 # What sets this project apart?

 - This game incorporates learning to code into a very popular genre of games, which doesn't appear to have been done before
+- The game is a learning tool, but also strives to be a game that is fun to play

 # Player Interaction Patterns and Modes